nuprl/MultiPL-T/README.md

 ## Introduction

-We can break MultiPL-T down into the following steps:
+We can break the MultiPL-T artifact down into the following steps:

-1. Filter Python from *The Stack* to a high-quality subset of Python examples, which includes LLM-generated tests that are validated by execution (Sections 4.1 and 4.2).
+1. Filter Python from [The Stack] to a high-quality subset of Python examples, which includes LLM-generated tests that are validated by execution (Sections 4.1 and 4.2).
-2. Use LLM to translate the Python examples to a low-resource programming language.
+2. Use an LLM (StarCoderBase-15b) to translate the Python examples to a low-resource programming language.
 Filter out incorrect translations using test cases translated with MultiPL-E. We support translation to Racket, Julia, R, OCaml, and Lua (Section 4.3 and 4.4).